derruau/call_center/README.md

   Each TIME parameter is written like so: [NUMBER][UNIT]
   Where:
     - NUMBER is a whole number
-    - UNIT is a unit of time (s: seconds, m: minutes, d: days)
+    - UNIT is a unit of time (s: seconds, m: minutes,, h:hours, d: days,
+     w: week, M: month, y: year)
-  Example: The Duration Format 2s:4d means that the minimum
+  Example: The Duration Format 2s:4d means that the minimum duration is 2
-           duration is 2 seconds and the maximum duration is 4 days.
+           seconds and the maximum duration is 4 days.
 ```